raptisj/johnraptis.dev/content/blog/write-better-media-queries/index.md

 ##Prerequisites:

-- Know the basics of sass/scss
+- Know the basics of sass/scss.

-- Have a sass/scss workflow rolling
+- Have a sass/scss workflow rolling.

 ##Using @mixins

 When I first learned about media queries I did what everyone was doing.
 I would have a stylesheet with all my styles and at the bottom of the page, set my media queries.
 But there is a catch.
 If you are dealing with a bigger project things can get messy, since you don't have a clear idea where you css is coming from and what overrides what.
 And often times is something like one property.
 Lots of needless scrolling.
-We can approach our media queries in another fashion,by using scss @mixin's.
+We can approach our media queries in another fashion, by using scss <span class="highlight-in-text">@mixin</span>'s.

 First we are going to set our breakpoints.